Skip to main content

 Kick-off

 At this step, decide on what changes to the tech docs are required to complete this story.
 You must also agree on who needs to review and approve this story.
-Make sure that you decide whether the story needs product as well as technical review.
+Make sure that you decide whether the story needs Service Owner review as well as technical review.
 If no specific technical reviewers are named, any developer can serve as the technical reviewer.
 You should also analyse if any other further changes or stories will result from this story.

 Doing